 LOCROS Lift Schemes East

-HOCHTIEF is delivering step-free access at three London stations: Maryland, Manor Park and Seven Kings, as part of LOCROS Lift Schemes East.
-Our scope of works includes the construction of nine lifts (three per station), new raised walkways at Manor Park and Seven Kings stations, and the refurbishment of the station building at Maryland.
+HOCHTIEF delivered step-free access and an enhanced customer experience at three London stations: Maryland, Manor Park and Seven Kings.
+We were responsible for the design, manufacture and installation of nine lifts (three per station), new raised walkways at Manor Park and Seven Kings, and the refurbishment of the Maryland station building.

 - 9 lift shafts – 3 per station